bakks/butterfish/README.md

 ## Shell Mode

-You might use your local terminal for lots of everyday tasks - building code, using git, logging into remote machines, etc. Do you remember off the top of your head how to unpackage a .tar.gz file?
-No one does!

-Shell mode is an attempt to tightly integrate LLMs into your shell.
-Think Github Copilot for shell.

 How does this work?
 Shell mode _wraps_ your shell rather than replacing it.

 -   You run `butterfish shell` and use your existing shell as normal
 -   You start a command with a capital letter to prompt the LLM, e.g. "How do I do..."
--   You can autocomplete commands and prompt questions
+-   You can autocomplete commands and prompt questions with `Tab`
 -   Prompts and autocomplete use local context for answers, like ChatGPT

 <img src="https://github.com/bakks/butterfish/raw/main/vhs/gif/shell2.gif" alt="Butterfish" width="500px" height="250px" />